 Liposuction, also known as lipo or liposcuplture is the science and art of using various surgical techniques to remove fat and help slim, shape and contour specific areas of the body.
 Surgeons use a specialized suction technique to permanently remove deposits of fat cells in order to give you a slimmer or more proportionate figure.
 The term “Liposculpture” is often preferred to “Liposuction” because it implies shaping in addition to simply removing fat.
+Thus, Liposculpture is not just a fat removal procedure, but also a body contouring procedure.
 In addition, Dr. Salemy uses various techniques such as ultrasound energy to help tighten the overlying skin, which enhances the final result.

 This treatment is not the same as other “body contouring” procedures, nor is it intended to be used as a weight loss method.
 While patients can see dramatic results, the truth is that this is not intended to be an alternative to diet, exercise or bariatric surgery.